9.4 Raising awareness about global issues

 Since 2005, the European Parliament Office in Latvia offers an opportunity for young people and schools to participate in the international European Parliament Ambassador School Programme.
 The Programme is a network of schools across the EU raising awareness of European parliamentary democracy and European citizenship values.
 The aim of the programme is to increase awareness about Europe, democracy and political choice among young people across the EU.
 There are more than 70 schools involved in this programme in Latvia.

-Eurodesk Regional Coordinators The Eurodesk regional coordinators are organisations (at national, municipal or NGO level) that also disseminate information and organise various informative events on the programmes “Erasmus+: Youth in Action” and “European Solidarity Corps”, Eurodesk and the European Youth Portal.
+The Eurodesk regional coordinators are organisations (at national, municipal or NGO level) that also disseminate information and organise various informative events on the programmes “Erasmus+: Youth in Action” and “European Solidarity Corps”, Eurodesk and the European Youth Portal.
 The regional coordinators are identified as a result of procurements that are announced at the beginning of each year.
 Organisations have the opportunity to receive funding for the implementation of activities in the region, receive the agency's handouts, representation materials, participate in training, receive news from the agency.
-In 2019, there were six regional coordinators in Latvia.
+In 2021, there were five regional coordinators in Latvia.

-In 2019, to raise awareness about youth opportunities in the EU, Eurodesk together with Regional coordinators and Information Points organised and/or contributed to 120 pieces of training or events with 5400 participants.
-During the European Youth Week, 29 events for young people were organised.
+In 2020, to raise awareness about youth opportunities in the EU, Eurodesk together with Regional coordinators and Information Points organised and/or contributed to 175 pieces of training or events with 11600 participants.
 Eurodesk also took part in one of the biggest festivals for young people “ZZ Festival” and the national conversation festival “Lampa”.
-During the “Time to Move” campaign in October, there were 17 events organised by Eurodesk.
+During the “Time to Move” campaign in October, there were 19 events organised by Eurodesk.
+In 2021 during the European Youth Week, 19 events for young people were organised.
 Eurodesk also promoted both EU initiative “Discover EU” calls.